 Like most viruses, the coronavirus is covered by a fatty membrane, Khubchandani says, and soap particles attract fat.
 So the virus can't help but attach itself to the soap — at which point it promptly falls apart.
 The last blow is the final rinse, which removes all those residual broken particles.

-Case in point: A study published March 2020 in the The New England Journal of Medicine found that it may still be present for up to four hours on copper, up to 24 hours on cardboard and up to three days on plastic and stainless steel.
+That's because there's still a chance (although small) that you could pick up the virus from surfaces.
+A March 2020 study in The New England Journal of Medicine found that it may still be present for up to four hours on copper, up to 24 hours on cardboard and up to three days on plastic and stainless steel.

 What Are High-Touch Surfaces?